mbrandenburger/fabric-rfcs/text/0000-fabric-private-chaincode-1.0.md

 [motivation]: #motivation
 <!--
     Description of section: General motivation on why Fabric does not cover use-cases having strong privacy requirement and that TEE/FPC can close that gap.
-    Note: At this level there is no distinction between full FPC and FPC Lite and hence use the term FPC through-out without qualification and also still mention all possible use-cases.
+    Note: At this level there is no distinction between full FPC and FPC 1.0 and hence use the term FPC through-out without qualification and also still mention all possible use-cases.
     The distinction is done later in the architecture/design section -->